Maxar-Corp/UMS-flowable-spring-boot/README.md

 - Upon sending the curl request the tasks endpoint should return an empty list of tasks
     - curl http://localhost:8080/tasks\?assignee\=PEDROSORTO
     - []

+## API Documentation
+The Swagger API documentation generated is located at:  `http:/localhost:8080/swagger-ui.html`